 Broward County Cultural Division

 Grants ranging from $5,100 to $25,000 per year to Broward County, Florida nonprofit arts and cultural organizations to support programming that is reflective of the community’s traditions and cultural heritage.
-An application draft must be submitted for review in advance of the deadline.
-Applicants must attend the September 5 workshop or meet with program staff prior to applying.
+Applicants must meet with program staff prior to applying.

 Funds may be used for reimbursable program expenses associated with the organization’s total program or for specific projects.
 This program may award funding on a multi-year basis.
 The aim of multi-year funding is to maintain quality programming while assisting the organization in developing its own artistic, management and financial capacities.
 Technical assistance is a required component of all CDP awardees.
 Through a series of consultations, workshops, and meetings, awardees are expected to develop their organizations in order to build their capacities.

 Funding each year in the CDP program is dependent upon achievement of certain benchmarks in the technical assistance process.

 Requests may range from $5,100 up to $25,000 annually.

 The funding period is October 1, 2019 through September 20, 2020.